cristianocaon/too-long-to-read-web-application/README.md

 python hackapp.py
 ```

+Open the web application at http://localhost:5000 and you will be able input terms and conditions in the text form to receive back the insights!

 ## Future Plans:

 - Use ML in a way that the program will be able to read the Terms and Conditions and choose what words represent a benefit or a danger to the customer.
 Because of the time constraint, and the team that was learning while doing it, we did not have time to develop it entirely during the hackathon.